omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 When you are satisfied with your settings, click the "Set facet" button.

-**Full-text** adds a text search bar which will narrow down the displayed items based on what the visitor inputs.
+**Full-text** adds a text search bar that will narrow down the results based on what the visitor inputs.
+This will include all values, including title, description, class, and any extracted text.

 Give the facet a name (required).